groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pdf.en.md

   code_samples:
     # code sample loop
-    - title: "How to Add an Image Signature to a Document"
+    - title: "Search for Image Signatures"
       content: |
-        This example demonstrates how to place an image signature on a specific page of a document.
+        This example demonstrates how to find an image signature in a specific document.
-        {{< landing/code title="Java">}}
+        {{< landing/code title="C#">}}
         ```java {style=abap}

-        // Provide the source document as a parameter
+        // Pass the source document as a constructor parameter
-        Signature signature = new Signature("input.jpeg");
+        final Signature signature = new Signature("input.pdf");

-        // Specify the image path in the signature options
-        ImageSignOptions options = new ImageSignOptions("image.jpg");

-        // Set the size and target pages for the signature
-        options.setLeft(100);
-        options.setTop(100);
-        options.setAllPages(true);
+        // Search for any signatures with a text type
+        List<ImageSignature> signatures = signature.search(ImageSignature.class, SignatureType.Image);
+        System.out.print("\nSource document contains following image signature(s).");

-        // Apply the signature to the document
+        // Display the results with the properties of the found signatures
-        signature.sign("output.jpeg", options);
+        for (ImageSignature imageSignature : signatures)
+        {
+            System.out.print("Image signature found at page "+imageSignature.getPageNumber()+
+                " with size "+imageSignature.getSize()+".
+Created "+imageSignature.getCreatedOn()+
+                ", modified "+imageSignature.getModifiedOn());
+        }
         ```
         {{< /landing/code >}}